Custom Dashboards (Beta)

 1. [View the custom dashboard](#viewing-a-custom-dashboard) you'd like to update.

-2. Hover over the title of the dashboard, then click the pencil (Edit Title) icon.
-A pencil icon is circled.
-Its tooltip reads "Edit Title."
+2. Hover over the title of the dashboard, then click the pencil (**Edit Title**) icon.\

 3. Update the **Dashboard Name** value and/or select a new emoji.

-4. Click the check mark icon to save your changes, or the X icon to discard your changes.
-An X and a check mark are next to one another and are both circled.
+4. Click the check mark icon to save your changes, or the **X** icon to discard your changes.\

 You can adjust both the size and position of each visualization widget in a custom dashboard.
 Changes made to widget size and position will be saved automatically after changes have stopped for a short period of time.
 You can only customize the layout of dashboards you created.